-Professionalism, Privacy and Copyright:
+Professionalism, Privacy, and Copyright:

 - Students are expected to follow the Student Code of Conduct. - All lectures and course materials, including slides, presentations, outlines, and similar materials, are protected by copyright.
-Students may take notes and make copies of course materials for their own educational purposes only. - Students may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, assessments, or any other course materials publicly and/or for commercial purposes without written consent. - Recordings (audio or video) are not permitted without explicit, written permission.
-Permitted recordings may not be distributed or shared.
+Students may take notes and make copies of course materials for their own educational purposes only. - Students may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, assessments, or any other course materials publicly and/or for commercial purposes without written consent of the instructor. - Recordings (audio or video) are not permitted without explicit, written permission of the instructor.
+Permitted recordings may not be distributed or shared. - Students are expected to follow online etiquette expectations provided on OWL. - Students will be expected to take an academic integrity pledge before some assessments. - Some sessions may be recorded by the instructor.
+Recorded sessions will remain within the course site or be unlisted if streamed.